 Resurfacing Your Asphalt Driveway

 Sometimes sealcoating isn’t the answer.
 Shallow cracks and constant patching may signal it’s time to resurface your driveway.
-Resurfacing is when you replace the top layer of asphalt with a fresh layer.
-Resurfacing helps extend the life of your driveway for another eight to 15 years.
+Driveway resurfacing is when you replace the top layer of asphalt with a fresh layer.
+Driveway resurfacing helps extend the life of your driveway for another eight to 15 years.

 Knowing when to resurface your asphalt driveway depends on a few factors.
 Resurface your asphalt driveway if: